jzumsteg/zumstegs-blog/_posts/2021-09-11-alsace-road-trip---strasbourg.md

 <figure class = "portrait">
 	<img src="{{"/assets/images/2021/09/DSC00646-1.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption><em>The Strasbourg Cathedral from the&nbsp;place in front of it.
+	<figcaption><em>The Strasbourg Cathedral from the place in front of it.
 Where most Cathedrals have a façade decorated with statues and a rose window, this cathedral has statues, a rose window and many vertical columns holding arches.
 This gives the façade a vertical aspect unlike any other cathedral we've seen.</em></figcaption>
 </figure>